 By Julián Huertas, LL.M. in International Law, Universidad de La Sabana (Colombia); LL.B., Universidad del Rosario (Colombia).
 Professor and researcher at Universidad de La Sabana.
 Email: Julian.firstname.lastname@example.org

-The current Colombian peace process between the Government and FARC, may deal not only with most visible (national) actors in the conflict, but also with the United States.
-Since 1998, with the “Plan Colombia” programme, the US has been greatly involved in the Colombian conflict.
-This fact can be relevant for the purpose of stablishing the jurisdiction of the International Criminal Court (ICC) over US nationals, though it has not been accepted by the United States.
+The current Colombian peace process between the Government and FARC may deal not only with most visible (national) actors in the conflict but also with the United States.
+Since 1998, with the “Plan Colombia” program, the US has significantly been involved in the Colombian conflict.
+This fact can be relevant for establishing the jurisdiction of the International Criminal Court (ICC) over US nationals, though the United States has not accepted it.
 In the context of a transitional justice plan within the framework of the Rome Statute, a non-rigid approach to amnesties can be the key to solve many of the US and Colombian concerns.
 This post will analyze the ICC jurisdiction over US citizens in the context of the Colombian peace process and will propose new approaches for the main fear of the United States towards the ICC.

-Last September 13th 2015, the Colombian Government and the Fuerzas Armadas Revolucionarias de Colombia – FARC (Colombian Revolutionary Armed Forces) publicly announced an agreement to establish a ‘Special Jurisdiction for Peace’.
+Last September 13th, 2015, the Colombian Government and the Fuerzas Armadas Revolucionarias de Colombia – FARC (Colombian Revolutionary Armed Forces) publicly announced an agreement to establish a ‘Special Jurisdiction for Peace’.
 This sort of jurisdiction will address the crimes committed during the Colombian armed conflict, a complex mix of confrontations between the State armed forces, leftist guerrillas and right-wing paramilitaries that have caused thousands of atrocities during more than 50 years.
 The sanctions of those crimes are part of the fifth point of the negotiations agenda: the rights of victims.
-At the same time, on November 12 of this year, the Office of the Prosecutor (OTP) published the Report on Preliminary Examinations in Colombia.
-In such Report, Prosecutor Bensouda “expressed her hope that the Agreement on the Creation of a Special Jurisdiction for Peace in Colombia would constitute a genuine step towards ending the decades-long armed conflict while paying homage to justice as a critical pillar of sustainable peace”, but indicated that the OTP will “carefully review and analyse the provisions of the agreement, in particular with respect to the restrictions of liberty in special conditions and the inclusion of state agents”.
-However, the Colombian peace process may deal not only with most visible actors in the conflict (the guerrillas, the Government and the paramilitaries), but also with the United States.
-Since 1998, with the “Plan Colombia” programme, the US has been greatly involved in the Colombian conflict and that can be relevant for stablishing the jurisdiction of the International Criminal Court (ICC) over US nationals, even though it has not been accepted by the United States.
+At the same time, on November 12th of this year, the Office of the Prosecutor (OTP) published the Report on Preliminary Examinations in Colombia.
+In such Report, Prosecutor Bensouda “expressed her hope that the Agreement on the Creation of a Special Jurisdiction for Peace in Colombia would constitute a genuine step towards ending the decades-long armed conflict while paying homage to justice as a critical pillar of sustainable peace”, but indicated that the OTP will “carefully review and analyze the provisions of the agreement, in particular with respect to the restrictions of liberty in special conditions and the inclusion of state agents”.
+However, the Colombian peace process may deal not only with most visible actors in the conflict (the guerrillas, the Government, and the paramilitaries) but also with the United States.
+Since 1998, with the “Plan Colombia” program, the U.S. has significantly been involved in the Colombian conflict, and that can be relevant for establishing the jurisdiction of the International Criminal Court (ICC) over U.S. nationals, even though the United States has not accepted it.

-This article will focus on how, even if the United States has not ratified the Rome Statute and has repeatedly rejected the ICC jurisdiction over its nationals, there are plenty of elements to conclude that ICC can prosecute US citizens when they have committed the crimes within the subject matter jurisdiction of the ICC, as could happen in the Colombian conflict; however, I will also argue that in cases of transitional justice, like the Colombian case, there should be a less strict approach to the criminal responsibility of the actors of the conflict – including US personnel – that could even lead to the none prosecution of all the actors, including US personnel.
-In this sense, the United States would have a circumstance precluding the jurisdiction of the ICC on his nationals that is, at the end of the day, the main concern that has given rise to the US position towards the ICC.
+This article will focus on how, even if the United States has not ratified the Rome Statute and has repeatedly rejected the ICC jurisdiction over its nationals, there are plenty of elements to conclude that ICC can prosecute US citizens when they have committed the crimes within the subject matter jurisdiction of the ICC, as could happen in the Colombian conflict.
+However, I will also argue that in cases of transitional justice, as the Colombian case, there should be a less strict approach to the criminal responsibility of the actors of the conflict – including US personnel – that could even lead to the none prosecution of all the actors, including US personnel.
+In this sense, the United States would have a circumstance precluding the jurisdiction of the ICC on his nationals, which is at the end of the day, the main concern that has given rise to the US position towards the ICC.